ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The first element 'id' is a group name or an array of group names, associated with groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.

 * The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value the CBOR simple value "null" (0xf6), and indicates the signature algorithm used in the groups identified by the 'gname' values.
-It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.
+It is REQUIRED of application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.

 * The third element 'sign_parameters' is a CBOR array indicating the parameters of the signature algorithm used in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
-It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ4).
+It is REQUIRED of application profiles to define the possible values and structure for the elements of this parameter (REQ4).

 * The fourth element 'sign_key_parameters' is a CBOR array indicating the parameters of the key used with the signature algorithm, in the groups identified by the 'gname' values.
 Its content depends on the value of 'sign_alg'.
-It is REQUIRED of the application profiles to define the possible values and structure for the elements of this parameter (REQ5).
+It is REQUIRED of application profiles to define the possible values and structure for the elements of this parameter (REQ5).

 * The fifth element 'cred_fmt' is either a CBOR integer indicating the format of authentication credentials used in the groups identified by the 'gname' values, or has value the CBOR simple value "null" (0xf6) indicating that the KDC does not act as repository of authentication credentials for group members.
 Its acceptable integer values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}, with some of those values also indicating the type of container to use for exchanging the authentication credentials with the KDC (e.g., a chain or bag of certificates).
-It is REQUIRED of the application profiles to define specific values to use for this parameter, consistently with the acceptable formats of authentication credentials (REQ6).
+It is REQUIRED of application profiles to define specific values to use for this parameter, consistently with the acceptable formats of authentication credentials (REQ6).

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter is given below.